 "I didn't give it to you?
 It's my mistake then.
 I'll just show you the basic of the method on theses runes you wrote and I'll lend you a book so you can catch up the rest of this period.
 However, you'll have to learn it on your own time…"

 "It's not a problem, Professor.
-In fact, I can return theses books to you.
-Mine should arrive by owl tomorrow."
+In fact, I can return those books to you.
+Mine should arrive by owls tomorrow."

 "Excellent!"
 The teacher took a chair and a quill and began directing Harry where to make lines around the first runes he drew.

 "Now see, these lines I just made you draw are the tangent of the curves of the rune.
 They must join like this.
 Hum.
 At first look it's not half bad.
 Then, by extending them a little, make them cross…yes.
 And then take the crosses as references for new lines… yes, like that.
 Then it must be tangent of the inside curves.
 Now take your compass and draw circles of the diameters of the first line, it should encompass the rune on its border.
 Yes!
 Like that!
 Just… like that…"